 What is Blepharitis?

-Blepharitis is inflammation of the oil glands along the edges of the eyelids.
+Blepharitis is inflammation of the oil glands (meibomian gland) along the edges of the eyelids and on the eyelid skin.
 It most commonly occurs when small oil glands located at the base of the eyelashes become plugged, resulting in redness and irritation.
 Certain diseases and conditions can also cause blepharitis.

 The symptoms associated with blepharitis are usually worse in the morning, and may include: